Sofia Boubolis & Stans Vrijsen

 NL

-De twee kunstenaars ontmoetten elkaar aan het Van der Kelen – Logelain Instituut voor Schilderkunst in Brussel, waar ze werden opgeleid in negentiende-eeuwse technieken van decoratief schilderen en materiaalsimulatie.
+De twee kunstenaars ontmoetten elkaar aan het Van der Kelen-Logelain Instituut voor Schilderkunst in Brussel, waar ze werden opgeleid in negentiende-eeuwse technieken van decoratieve schilderkunst en materiaalimitatie.
 Hun eerste gezamenlijke project, Rouge Royal (Spare Wheel, Brussel, 2024), nam als uitgangspunt een vergeten Belgisch marmer dat ooit in het zuiden van het land werd ontgonnen.
-Door middel van een scenografie die valse steen, documentatie en veronderstellingen combineerde, traceerde het project het gefragmenteerde traject van dit materiaal en stelde het de verhalen eromheen ter discussie.
+Door middel van een scenografie die valse steen, documentatie en veronderstellingen combineerde, volgde het project het gefragmenteerde traject van dit materiaal en stelde het de verhalen eromheen ter discussie.

 EN